VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-My assumption regarding the difference in N, P, and engaged gear is that, in the latter case, the load on the transmission is higher, which consequently increases the fuel injection amount at the same engine speed.
+My assumption regarding the difference in N, P, and engaged gear is that when a gear is engaged, the load on the transmission is higher, which consequently increases the fuel injection amount at the same engine speed.

-According to this, the cause should not be in the transmission, and air in the lines would also be an unlikely cause.
+According to this, the problem should not be with the transmission, and air in the lines would also be an unlikely cause.

 hg